Fordalex/google_books_api/README.md

 Allow the users to make their notes public or private to be shown to other users.
 Show average time taken to read by all users.
 Allow uses to search their own books.

+### Improvments

+Fix alert to the top of the page.
+Total pages to finish current books.
+Total note count.
+sort notes option.